TosbackCgusBridge-Bot/CGUs-versions/Nature/Privacy Policy.md

 Please provide valid email address

-Get text updates from The Nature Conservancy\*
+Join the million supporters who stand with us in taking action for our planet Get text updates from The Nature Conservancy\*

 Please provide valid mobile number

-GLOBAL SITES Australia Brazil Canada China India Indonesia Mexico Hong Kong: English 中文
+Get text updates from The Nature Conservancy\* GLOBAL SITES Australia Brazil Canada China India Indonesia Mexico Hong Kong: English 中文

 The Nature Conservancy is a nonprofit, tax-exempt charitable organization (tax identification number 53-0242652) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.